lacework/terraform-provisioning/docs/integrate_gcp_using_supported_system.md

 - Lacework Console Access

 ## Integrate Google Cloud with Lacework at an Organzational level
-The following section covers integrating Google Cloud and Lacework for analysis of Cloud Audit Logs and ressource configuration assessment at an Organizational level.
-Organzation level integrations covers all of the existing projects in the organization, and will automatically add any new projects added after the initial integration.
+The following section covers integrating Google Cloud and Lacework for analysis of Cloud Audit Logs and configuration assessment at an Organizational level.
+Organization level integrations cover all of the existing projects in the organization, and will automatically add any new projects added after the initial integration.

 ### Create a GCP Project using the GCP Console